micheledusi/Deckz/src/model/score.typ

   return is-straight(cards, n: n) and is-flush(cards, n: n) }

+/// Get all straight flushes from the given cards.
+/// This function returns an array of arrays, where each inner array is a *hand* that contains `n` consecutive ranks of the same suit.
+/// If there are no straight flushes, it returns an empty array.
+///
+/// -> array
+#let get-straight-flush(
+  /// The cards to check for a straight flush.
+This can be an array or any iterable collection of card codes.
+  /// -> array
+  cards,
+  /// The number of cards required for a straight flush.
+Default: 5
+  /// -> int
+  n: 5,
+) = {
+  if cards.len() < n {
+    return () // Not enough cards to form a straight flush }
+  return sort-cards-by-suit(cards, add-zero: false, allow-invalid: false)
+    .values() // Get the values (arrays of cards) from the dictionary .map((cards-of-suit) => get-straight(cards-of-suit, n: n)) // Get all straights for each suit .join()
+}

 /// Check if the given cards contain five of a kind.
 /// Five of a kind is defined as five cards of the same rank.
 ///